meltano/sdk/docs/partitioning.md

 ## If you do not require partitioning

-In general, developers can simply ignore the `partition` arguments in methods like `Stream.get_records()` if partitioning is not required.
+In general, developers can simply ignore the `context` arguments in methods like `Stream.get_records()` if partitioning is not required.

 ## If you do want to utilize partitioning